sebpalmerio/sebpalmerio/README.md

 - 👋 Hi, I’m @sebpalmerio
-- 👀 I’m interested in all things data.
-Hoping to spend my free time (if any) on a data engineering project TBD
+- 👀 I’m interested in math
-- 🌱 I’m currently learning how to centre a div...
-Still no luck
+- 🌱 I’m currently learning how to do math
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on math
 - 📫 How to reach me: sebestien.com

 <!---